rfordatascience/tidytuesday/community_resources/code_chunks/readme.md

 * You can do a pull-request using the format seen in the below example
 * Give yourself credit (either w/ GitHub or Twitter handle)
+* Add to this readme.md or create a new .md file (will re-visit as this folder grows).

 ### Create a markdown table of column names and types